nicolaskruchten/nicolaskruchten.github.io/_posts/2018-02-04-seriation.md

 ## Further Reading

-The [documentation for the R seriation package][seriation_r] is extensive and contains a number of small examples of seriation on real-world datasets, although none that are as convincing as the one I’ve put together, in my opinion.
+The [documentation for the R seriation package][seriation_r] is extensive (it contains much more than just OLO and TSP) and contains a number of small examples of seriation on real-world datasets, although none that are as convincing as the one I’ve put together, in my opinion.
 The original [Optimal Leaf Ordering paper][olo] is also an interesting read.

 The late, great [Jacques Bertin][jb], author of the magisterial [Semiologie Graphique][sg], pioneered the use of reorderable matrices to physically seriate datasets by moving around rows and columns of datasets represented by tiles on rods.
 A number of striking examples are included in his lesser-known work [La Graphique][lg], which has recently been reprinted, albeit not in english as far as I know.
 Some fellow enthusiasts of Bertin’s work [recreated some of these physical devices][diy] and have also created a browser-based tool for interactive seriation called the [Bertifier].